Last Updated March 26, 2020

 STEP 1: APPLY FOR RESIDENCE

-This part of the process is relatively simple and straightforward.
+The process is relatively simple and straightforward.
 Provided that you meet all requirements and supply all necessary documents, you should be approved for Maltese residence almost immediately.

 STEP 2: APPLY FOR CITIZENSHIP